|Fantasy football player rankings|

 9. Eli Manning, NY Giants: 3,336 yards, 23 TDs, 20 INTs, 1 TD rushing, 2 300-yard games.
+Better without Shockey?
 That whole Super Bowl MVP thing should keep the media from making too much fun of him and the fans from cruelly taunting him - at least until September.

 16. Philip Rivers, San Diego: 3,152 yards, 21 TDs, 16 INTs, 1 TD rushing, 2 300-yard games.
 Last year was a big step back for Rivers, who's always at his best handing the ball to LaDainian Tomlinson.

-17. Matt Schaub, Houston: 2,241 yards, 9 TDs, 9 INTs, 1 300-yard game.
-Missed 5 full games and parts of several others in painful first season as Houston starter, but surging Texans are now officially in favor of hiring qualified offensive linemen.
+18. Matt Schaub, Houston: 2,241 yards, 9 TDs, 9 INTs, 1 300-yard game.
+Missed 5 full games and parts of several others in first season in Houston, but surging Texans are now officially in favor of hiring qualified offensive linemen.
 (Just be sure to take backup Sage Rosenfels, too.)

-26. Alex Smith, San Francisco: 914 yards, 2 TDs, 4 INTs.
+27. Alex Smith, San Francisco: 914 yards, 2 TDs, 4 INTs.
 Can new offensive coordinator Martz save him from becoming a massive bust?
-Cleared 200 yards just twice in last 17 games, and may not even beat Shaun Hill for starting job.
+Cleared 200 yards just twice in last 17 games, and may not even beat out Shaun Hill or journeyman J.T.
+O'Sullivan.